mcaceresb/stata-gtools/docs/index.md

 - The user has control over the behavior of `cutpoints()` and `cutquantiles()`.
   They obey `if` `in` with option `cutifin`, they can be group-specific with option `cutby`, and they can be de-duplicated via `dedup`.
+- Fixes numerical precision issues with `pctile, altdef` (see [this Statalist thread](https://www.statalist.org/forums/forum/general-stata-discussion/general/1418732-numerical-precision-issues-with-stata-s-pctile-and-altdef-in-ic-and-se); this is a very minor thing so Stata and fellow users maintain it's not an issue, but I think it is because Stata/MP gives what I think is the correct answer whereas IC and SE do not).

 Differences from `egen`